capsseminar/Fall-2019/README.md

 CAPS is created and taught by SAIS MAs Leo Klenner, Henry Fung, and Cory Combs.

-The course is sponsored by Sarah Sewall, Former Undersecretary of State for Civilian Secuirty, Democracy and Human Rights (2014-2017) and Speyer Family Foundation Distinguished Scholar at the Henry A. Kissinger Center for Global Affairs.

-CAPS is funded through a grant from Johns Hopkins Technology Ventures.

 :email: To contact us, reach out to [capsseminar@gmail.com](mailto:capsseminar@gmail.com).